NrsSystems/docs/general-ops/action-plans.md

 To add an action plan, select **Create Action Plan** at the top right of the pane.
 This will open a separate pane allowing you to enter a description (name) for the plan and whether to keep the plan active until cleared.
 Select **Create** to create the new plan.
 Or to go back to the Action Plans management pane without creating a new action plan, select the **Action Plans** link in the upper right of this pane or in the navigation pane.

 ![create action plan pane](action_plan_create.png)
+_To view larger: on a computer, right-click and select "open in new tab"; on a mobile touchscreen, use the zoom gesture._

 Once you create an action plan, the pane will reload and display the Actions pane, which allows you to set what actions should happen when a plan is triggered.
 Each plan can have multiple actions, and each action has its own settings that need to be defined.
 No actions are added by default, and if you are not ready to add any at this point, you again have the option to select the **Action Plans** link in the upper right (or in the navigation pane) to return to the Action Plans management pane.
 Your new action plan will appear in the table, and you can add actions to the plan later by selecting the **Edit** icon for that plan in the Action Plans table.

 ![edit action plan pane](action_plan_edit.png)
+_To view larger: on a computer, right-click and select "open in new tab"; on a mobile touchscreen, use the zoom gesture._

 If you are ready to begin setting up the action plan, select **Add Action** in the Actions pane.
 Creating an action happens automatically in steps.